 I am, after all, focused on helping pre and postnatal moms stay or get healthy.

 Anyway, if you’ve been around here at all since the start of this site, you know that I just had a baby.
 I sitting here pumping (again) and drinking coffee while writing and reflecting on my second experience with a new baby.

 I’ve talked about it on Instagram, but I have struggled with breastfeeding with both babies.

 I struggled so much the first time that it led to a bit of mom guilt and it made it feel especially important that I breastfeed successfully this time around.

-My Breastfeeding Story + Hope For New Moms
+My Breastfeeding Story + Breastfeeding Tips For New Moms